 Music education is a must for growing minds.
 Researchers have found that musical training at an early age stimulates growth and development in the reasoning and language portions of the brain.
 Additionally, music increases coordination, memory recall, and pattern recognition.
 Furthermore, music allows students to relax and alleviate stress, giving them a strong tool against anxiety and depression.

 But teaching young students to play an instrument, or even to just appreciate music, is easier said than done.
 Children ages five to six years old have an attention span of 10 to 15 minutes if the topic already interests them.
 Slightly older children, six to seven years, may hold out for 20 minutes before they, too, need a break.
 Even older children and adults may struggle to focus for longer than 20 to 30 minutes before they need to redirect and refocus their attention.

-Consequently, you need a variety of teaching aids and techniques if you want your students to succeed in your classroom.
-The following tools and devices, like a music whiteboard, can help you maximise your students' attention and create a more positive learning environment.
+Consequently, a variety of teaching aids and techniques is needed if you want your students to succeed in your classroom.
+The following tools and devices, like a music whiteboard, can help you maximise your students’ attention and create a more positive learning environment.